kryptokrauts/kk-website/src/data/lexicon.md

 # G

 ## Genesis Block
-The *Genesis Block* is the first block in a blockchain.
-Bitcoin’s Genesis Block was the first-ever block of blockchain technology.
+A *genesis block* is the first block of a blockchain.
+Modern versions of Bitcoin number it as block 0, though very early versions counted it as block 1.
+The genesis block is almost always hardcoded into the software of the applications that utilize its block chain.
+It is a special case in that it does not reference a previous block, and for Bitcoin and almost all of its derivatives, it produces an unspendable subsidy.

 # H